 Some standout features include:

 One drawback?
 Grammarly can sometimes feel a bit aggressive with its suggestions.
 Not every casual text needs to be grammatically perfect, and occasionally I find myself ignoring its recommendations for more relaxed conversations.
+Though to be fair, they've improved their context awareness in recent updates.

 That said, it's saved me from countless embarrassing mistakes in professional emails.
 "Just sent that important email to my boss without triple-checking it," is something I can do now thanks to Grammarly's thorough checking.